 - The British Thyroid Association states that a small number of patients have symptoms which do not improve on levothyroxine.
 For these, a consultant NHS endocrinologist may recommend a carefully monitored trial of liothyronine.

-You can find out more from the further reading links to CKS hypothyroidism, Armour Thyroid and NHS England guidance.
+You can find out more from the further reading links to CKS hypothyroidism and NHS England guidance.

 Treatment for hypothyroidism in pregnancy

 Pregnant women taking levothyroxine should be monitored by a specialist (endocrinologist).
 Pregnancy can affect the amount of medication needed, and it is very important that levels do not get either too high or too low.

 Are there any side-effects or problems from treatment?

 Levothyroxine tablets replace the body's natural hormone, so side-effects are uncommon.
 However, if you have angina, you may find that your angina pains become worse when you first start levothyroxine.
 Tell a doctor if this happens.

 If you take too much levothyroxine it can lead to symptoms and problems of an overactive thyroid gland (hyperthyroidism) - for example:

 - The sensation of a 'thumping heart' (palpitations).

 - An increased risk of developing 'thinning' of the bones (osteoporosis).

 This is why you need blood tests to check that you are taking the correct dose.